 #1.
 David Bowie is likely the last man she would ever love

 When she spoke about her late husband, David Bowie, it was with a fondness and a joy, as though he were still there with her.
 Iman and David were two love birds whose expression of love for each other was so evident.
 The pair met in 1990 and were married two years later.
 “You know, this was my true love.
 My daughter once asked me if I would ever marry again and I said, ‘never’.”

 #2.
 The most important life lesson she learned from her mother

 “Don’t settle for less, because that is what you will be getting from then on.”

 This advice would go on to push Iman through her formative years.
 From being a Somalian refugee in Kenya to moving to the US for her modeling career.
 She insisted on being paid equal to other white female models of the time.
 When a makeup artist asked her if she brought a foundation matching her own skin color, she started a cosmetic company.
 To give back to refugees and children just like her, she started her NGO, Care.
-It is clear that Iman is not a woman to settle for less.
+Iman is not a woman to settle for less.

 #3.
 The Nomad will continue moving